unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 5. Select "Add a permission".
 6. Select "Microsoft Graph" from the "Microsofts APIs" tab.
 7. Select "Application permissions".
-8. Add the following permissions
+8. Add the following permissions:

 * Application.Read.All
 * Group.ReadWrite.All